osa-ora/apim-3scale-demo/README.md

 <img width="1053" alt="Screenshot 2024-10-04 at 5 12 42 PM" src="https://github.com/user-attachments/assets/eb4ef9a8-e51e-4d83-a95f-1b2be528d810">

-Now, we can start building our client apps that utilizes these API by hitting these mockups, these mockup examples should be covering different business scenarios .. like account not found, account with zero credit, account locked, account with some balance, etc...
+Now, we can start building our client apps that utilizes these API by hitting these mockups, these mockup examples should be covering different business scenarios .. like an account not found, an account with zero credit, an account locked, an account with some balance, etc...

 ---

 ## API Management using 3Scale

-Now, the final stage is to manage the actual API that we deployed in the first step by the API management and apply differnet policies and security governance.
+Now, the final stage is to manage the actual API that we deployed in the first step by the API management and apply different policies and security governance.

-3Scale define the service as a backend, which can then offer many products (aka APIs), these APIs have differnet mapping as the end points.
+3Scale defines the service as a backend, which can then offer many products (aka APIs), these APIs have different mapping as the end points.

 You can define activeDocs/documentation for each product/API, also you can define application plans where the client apps need to subscribe in any of these plans to be able to access the API, you can define throttling or pricing configurations per plan.